atselvan/sonarqube-cli/README.md

     	Deletes a view from sonarqube.
 Required paramter: viewKey -email string
-    	Email ID of the user (default "something@something.com") -listProjects
+    	Email ID of the user (default "something@something.com") -grantAdminRole
+    	Grant admin privileges on a project or a view.
+Required parameter: login, projectKey or viewKey -grantDeveloperRole
+    	Grant developer privileges on a project or a view.
+Required parameter: login, projectKey or viewKey -grantIssueAdminRole
+    	Grant issue admin privileges on a project or a view.
+Required parameter: login, projectKey or viewKey -listProjects
     	Lists the projects in sonarqube.
 Optional paramter: regex -listViews
     	Lists the views in sonarqube
   -login string
-    	Login ID of the user (default "something")
+    	Login ID of the user
   -name string
-    	Name of the user (default "something")
+    	Name of the user
   -password string
     	SonarQube username's password (Required) (default "admin") -projectKey string